Chapter 16 Adilah: Animals and Laughter

 Harmony approached her with hands held out.
 She very gently touched Adilah’s elbows, bringing her to a breathless pause.

-Adilah looked at Harmony, fear still in her eyes.
+Adilah looked at Harmony, wide-eyed.

 “It was a big one!”

-“I believe that each species was designed to fit a position within its local ecosystem, usually this involved it being provided with ways to obtain food, to protect itself and its kind, to survive on that planet.
-There was no evil in this, only a natural desire to exist.
-God has removed these old fleshly desires and established different ways to ensure the eco-balance on the New Earth.
-The flesh of all creatures now has different desires, ones that allow a balanced ecosystem to be sustained for eternity.”
+“Wow, yes.
+I remember reading about those.
+America had some dangerous wildlife too, but not as much as Africa.
+I believe that each species was designed to fit within its local ecosystem, where it was provided with ways to obtain food and protect itself and its kind.
+There was no evil in this, only a natural desire to survive.
+God has now removed those previous desires and established different ways of ensuring that the ecosystem on the New Earth can be sustained for eternity.”

 “I still don’t understand why death had to be in the process at all,” said Adilah thoughtfully.

-“When you died, did you feel fear?”
+“When you died, did you feel frightened?”

 Adilah thought for a moment.

-“I felt fear when I was in the flames.
-The pain was so bad that I didn’t have a chance to think clearly but I was fearful.
-Then my body began to shut down.
-I survived for about a week, all the time I was losing my body.
-My hair had been burned off, and my face disfigured.
-Somehow though, underneath all the pain and suffering, I had a peace.
-I knew Friend was with me.
-In the last two days I felt no pain and I was in a strange sleep.
-I didn’t dream but I did know someone was with me and I was happy to leave my suffering behind.
-Friend gave me a feeling that I was going to be ok, I can’t describe it.
+“When I was in the flames the pain was so bad that I couldn’t think clearly, but, yes, I was frightened.
+I survived for about a week but I knew that my body had begun to shut down.
+My hair had all been burned off and my face disfigured, but somehow underneath all the pain and suffering, I had peace.
+I knew that Friend was with me.
+In the last two days I felt no pain and I was in some kind of a strange sleep.
+I didn’t dream but I did know that someone was with me and that I was happy to leave my suffering behind.
+Friend gave me the feeling that I was going to be ok.
 I can’t tell you exactly when I died.
+At some point I was in a vast space moving toward a beautiful light.
+I don’t know if I was dreaming or whether my body had given up by then.
 The next thing I knew I woke up in Jesus’ home and … here I am.”

-“So, every animal is raised?”
+“So, every animal is raised as well?”

 “So, creation is God?”